junkdog/beamterm/beamterm-atlas/README.md

 Each glyph is rendered four times, one for each of the styles (normal, bold, italic, bold+italic).

-### Emoji Special Handling
+### Emoji Special Handling (Double-Width)

-Emoji glyphs require special processing:
+Emoji glyphs require special processing as they are rendered double-width:
-1. Rendered at 2× size for measurement
+1. Rendered at 2× width for measurement
+2. Split into left and right halves
+3. Each half placed in consecutive glyph slots
-2. Scaled down to fit within cell boundaries
+4. Scaled to fit within cell boundaries
-3. Centered within the cell
-4. Color information preserved in texture
+5. Color information preserved in texture

 The presence of emoji is the primary reason the atlas uses RGBA format instead of a single-channel texture.
 While monochrome glyphs only need an alpha channel, emoji require full color information to render correctly.
+Each emoji occupies two consecutive IDs in the atlas.

 ## Binary Atlas Format